 FUNDING AREAS: Marine fisheries and wildlife conservation

-In the non-profit field, Mr. Henry serves as a director on the boards of the chair of Earth Echo International (formerly as chair), World Wildlife Fund-Philippines, and The Ocean Foundation (of which he is the founding chair).
-His prior board service includes the International League of Conservation Fund, World Wildlife Fund—US, FotoWeek DC, the Divers Alert Network (DAN), and the Ocean Conservancy.
-He serves on the advisory boards of the Smithsonian Ocean Science Initiative and the Reef Environmental Education Foundation, and on the national council of World Wildlife Fund-US.
+In the non-profit field, Mr. Henry served as a director on the boards of the chair of Earth Echo International (also as chair), World Wildlife Fund-Philippines, and The Ocean Foundation (of which he was the founding chair).
+His prior board service also includes the International League of Conservation Photographers, World Wildlife Fund—US, FotoWeek DC, the Divers Alert Network (DAN), and the Ocean Conservancy.
+He serves on advisory boards forf the Smithsonian Ocean Science Initiative, the Frost Museum of Science, and the Reef Environmental Education Foundation, and on the national council of World Wildlife Fund-US.

-Mr. Henry is also an accomplished underwater photographer, collaborating with Dr. Sylvia Earle on two children's books published by the National Geographic Society, titled Hello Fish and Sea Critters.
+Mr. Henry has also collaborated with Dr. Sylvia Earle on two children's books published by the National Geographic Society, titled Hello Fish and Sea Critters.
 In 1999, he co-authored a large format book with Dr. Earle on our national marine sanctuary system called Wild Ocean, also published by the National Geographic Society.
 In 2011, he received the Lifetime Achievement Award from the National Marine Sanctuary Foundation.

 Because of his interest in both conservation and photography, Mr. Henry has worked hard to promote the concept of "conservation photography," using high quality images to illustrate environmental problems as well as natural wonders.
-He helped found www.marinephotobank.org to provide such marine images to the nonprofit community for use in public outreach and education projects."
+He helped foundwww.marinephotobank.org to provide such marine images to the global nonprofit community for use in public outreach and education projects.

 Prior to joining the Munson Foundation in 1986, he worked for two management consulting firms in Chicago.
 He received his B.A. from Denison University and an M.B.A. from Northwestern University.